ivanitlearning/AWS-Associate-Courses/README.md

 - Still being matured, not everything works the same as IPv4.
 - With increasing use of IPv6, this should be added as a default
 - Range is either allocated by AWS as in you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
-- IPv6 does not have private addresses, they are all routed as public by sdefault.
+- IPv6 does not have private addresses, they are all routed as public by default.

+**Test notes:**

+* Need to add new IPv4 subnet first before creating IPv6 subnet.
+* Default IP addressing system is IPv4.
+Can support dual-stack mode or IPv4 only, but not IPv6 only.
+* Can't disable IPv4 support since this is default.

 #### 1.5.2.2.
 DNS provided by R53